 Following the Merger, 8,625,000 publicly-traded warrants (the "Public Warrants") and 4,450,000 private placement warrants (the "Private Placement Warrants" and, together with the Public Warrants, the "Common Stock Warrants") issued to Spitfire Sponsor, LLC (the "Sponsor"), all of which were issued in connection with JAWS Spitfire's initial public offering ("IPO"), became exercisable for one share of the Company's Common Stock at an exercise price of \$11.50 per share.
 During the year ended December 31, 2021, there were no Public Warrants or Private Placement Warrants exercised.
 The Public Warrants are publicly traded and are exercisable for cash, unless certain conditions occur, such as redemption by the Company under certain circumstances, at which time the Public Warrants may be exercised on a cashless basis.
-The Private Placement Warrants are held by the initial purchasers or their permitted transferees.
-If the Private Placement Warrants are held by someone other than the initial purchasers or their permitted transferees, the Private Placement Warrants are redeemable by the Company and exercisable by such holders on the same basis as the Public Warrants.
+The Private Placement Warrants are non-redeemable for cash so long as they are held by the initial purchasers or their permitted transferees.
+If the Private Placement Warrants are redeemable by the Company and exercisable by such holders on the same basis as the Public Warrants.